rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 Let’s break this down:

-* The `-–permanent` flag tells the firewall to make sure this configuration is used every time the firewall is restarted, and when the server itself is restarted.
+* The `-–permanent` flag tells the firewall to ensure this configuration is used every time the firewall is restarted and when the server is restarted.
 * `–-zone=public` tells the firewall to take incoming connections to this port from everyone.
 * Lastly, `--add-service=http` tells `firewalld` to let all HTTP traffic through to the server.

 Now here's the manual way to do it.
-It's pretty much the same, except you're specifically opening up port 80, which is what the HTTP uses.
+It's pretty much the same, except you're specifically opening up port 80 that HTTP uses.

 ```bash
 sudo firewall-cmd --permanent --zone=public --add-port=80/tcp